 References to venerating Diana and other goddesses do show up in trial records and those of the Inquisition.
 Therefore we have no absence of the concept.
 This, by itself, is not proof of goddess worship among the accused, but neither is it something to completely dismiss is we are to be fair and balanced.
 The figure of a goddess does appear in witch trials throughout Europe.

-Twenty-five thousand years ago Paleolithic people depended upon hunting to survive.
+Another source tells us that twenty-five thousand years ago Paleolithic people depended upon hunting to survive.
 Only by success in the hunt could there be food to eat, skins for warmth and shelter, bones to fashion into tools and weapons.
 In those days people believed in a multitude of gods.
 Nature was overwhelming.
 Out of awe and respect for the gusting wind, the violent lightening, the rushing stream, people ascribed to each a spirit, made each a deity… a god.
 This is what we call animism.
 A god controlled that wind.
 A god controlled the sky.
 A god controlled the waters.
 But most of all, a god controlled the all-important hunt… a God of Hunting.

 Most of the animals hunted were horned so the people pictured the God of Hunting also as a being horned.
 It was at this time that magick became mixed in with these first faltering steps of religion.
 The earliest form of magick was probably of the sympathetic variety.
 Similar things, it was thought, have similar effects: like attracts like.
 If a life-size clay model of a bison was made, then attacked and “killed”… then a hunt of the real bison should also end in a kill.
 Religio-magickal ritual was born when one of the cavemen threw on a skin and antlered mask and player the part of the Hunting God directing the attack.
 There are, still in existence, cave paintings of such rituals, together with the spear-stabbed clay models of bison and bears.